ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 When you use the CLI for a build, you must publish a [build record](#publishbuildrecord).

-The value of the `logicalappname` and `buildnumber` parameters that are passed to the CLI must remain the same across all of the command invocations.
+The value of the `logicalappname` and `buildnumber` parameters that are passed to the CLI must remain the same across all command invocations.

 ### Publishing a build record
 {: #publishbuildrecord}